Julius Evola: Early life

-He was attracted to the avant-garde, and briefly associated with Filippo Tommaso Marinetti's Futurist movement during his time at university.
+He was attracted to the avant-garde, and briefly associated with the Italian poet Filippo Tommaso Marinetti's Futurist movement during his time at university.
 He broke with Marinetti in 1916 as Evola disagreed with his extreme nationalism and advocacy of industry.
-In the First World War, Evola served as an artillery officer on the Asiago plateau.
+In the First World War, Evola served as an artillery officer in the Italian Army on the Asiago plateau.
 Despite reservations that Italy was fighting on the wrong side (against Germany, which Evola admired for its discipline and hierarchy), Evola volunteered in 1917 and briefly saw frontline service the following year.
-Evola returned to civilian life after the war and became a painter in Italy's Dadaist movement; he described his paintings as "inner landscapes".
+Evola returned to civilian life after the war and became a painter in the Italian Dadaist movement; he described his paintings as "inner landscapes".
 He wrote his poetry in French and recited it in cabarets accompanied by classical music.
-Through his painting and poetry, and work on the short-lived journal Revue Bleue, he became a prominent representative of Dadaism in Italy.
-(In his autobiography, Evola described his Dadaism as an attack on rationalist cultural values.)
+Through his painting and poetry, and his work on the short-lived journal Revue Bleue, he became a prominent representative of Dadaism in Italy.
+(In his autobiography he described his Dadaism as an attack on rationalist cultural values.)
 In 1922, after concluding that avant-garde art was becoming commercialised and stiffened by academic conventions, he gave up painting and renounced poetry.
 Evola was a keen mountaineer, describing it as a source of revelatory spiritual experience.

-Evola purportedly went through a "spiritual crisis" through the intolerance of civilian life and his need to "transcend the emptiness" of normal human activity.
+Evola reportedly went through a "spiritual crisis" through the intolerance of civilian life and his need to "transcend the emptiness" of normal human activity.
 He experimented with hallucinogenics and magic, which, he wrote, almost brought him to madness.
 In 1922, at 23 years old, he considered suicide, he wrote in The Cinnabar Path.
 He said he avoided suicide thanks to a revelation he had while reading an early Buddhist text that dealt with shedding all forms of identity other than absolute transcendence.

 Evola would later publish the text The Doctrine of Awakening, which he regarded as a repayment of his debt to Buddhism.
 By this time his interests led him into spiritual, transcendental, and "supra-rational" studies.
 He began reading various esoteric texts and gradually delved deeper into the occult, alchemy, magic, and Oriental studies, particularly Tibetan Tantric yoga.
-Historian Richard H. Drake wrote that Evola's alienation from contemporary values resembled that of other Lost Generation intellectuals who came of age in World War I, but took an uncompromising, eccentric and reactionary form.
+The historian Richard H. Drake wrote that Evola's alienation from contemporary values resembled that of other Lost Generation intellectuals who came of age in the First World War, but took an uncompromising, eccentric and reactionary form.